Creating an Access Control Policy

 • IGMP: Internet Group Management Protocol, which is a communications protocol used by hosts on IPv4 networks to establish multicast group memberships.

-• ESP: Encapsulating Security Payload is a protocol which provides the authentication, integrity, and confidentially of network packets in IPv4 and IPv6 networks.
+• ESP: Encapsulating Security Payload is a protocol that provides authentication, integrity, and confidentiality of network packets in IPv4 and IPv6 networks.

 • AH: Authentication Header protocol, which is used to authenticate SNMP.

-• SCTP: Stream Control Transmission Protocol is a communications protocol which operates at the transport layer.
+• SCTP: Stream Control Transmission Protocol is a communications protocol that operates at the transport layer.

 • Source: